 About

-The Child Wellbeing Data Asset (CWDA) aims to improve outcomes for children, young people and their families by enabling holistic analyses of their wellbeing and pathways through government services via enduring, longitudinal, integrated cross-sectoral data.
+The Child Wellbeing Data Asset (CWDA) aims to improve outcomes for children, young people and their families.
+It enables researchers to safely, securely and ethically access enduring, integrated data across sectors to analyse children and young people’s wellbeing and pathways through government services over time.

 The CWDA can be conceptualised as a system that enables access to a ‘container’ of data collections that can be integrated to measure different aspects of children and young people’s wellbeing.

-Once established, the CWDA will enable a more holistic understanding of how children and young people move between government services, including welfare services directed at children – something not currently enabled by other national assets.
+The CWDA enables a more holistic understanding of how children and young people move between government services, including welfare services directed at children – something not currently enabled by other national assets.

 • Australian Early Development Census